About UCSMP/UChicago STEM Education (formerly CEMSE)

 Learn more about UCSMP.

-In May 2002, the original authors of Everyday Mathematics and the University of Chicago pledged a part of their royalties to support the new Center for Elementary Mathematics and Science Education (CEMSE).
+In May 2002, the original authors of Everyday Mathematics and the University of Chicago pledged a part of their royalties to support the new CEMSE (currently UChicago STEM Education).
 The Center became the institutional home of the EM authors and the elementary component of UCSMP.
-Implementation and support of Everyday Mathematics continues under the direction of CEMSE.
-Learn more about CEMSE.
+Implementation and support of Everyday Mathematics continues under the direction of UChicago STEM Education.
+Learn more about UChicago STEM Education.